bluegreen-labs/diffabsr/README.md

 You can cite this package like this "we processed the data using the R package `diffabsr` (Hufkens 2020)".
 Here is the full bibliographic reference to include in your reference list (don't forget to update the all caps fields for VERSION, MONTH and YEAR):

-> Hufkens, K. (2020). diffabsr: the SOLEIL DIFFABS beamline data management package.
+> Hufkens, K., Regeur S. (2020). diffabsr: the SOLEIL DIFFABS beamline data management package.
 (VERSION).
 Zenodo. http://doi.org/xxx.
 Last accessed MONTH YEAR

 ## Installation